parleon/itscoldinmyAPT/README.md

 programs are run by invoking the executable with a single command line argument representing slice size e.g. ./q1 1000

-q1 slice isnt regenerated after first summation since go compiler does not create a constant

-q1 slices were tested to see if properly generated with random numbers, however, for ease of readability the slices are not printed
+q1 slice isnt regenerated after first summation since go compiler does not create a magical constant. q1 and q2 slices were tested to see if properly generated with random numbers and stayed random when necessary, however, for ease of readability the slices are not printed